isabella232/universal-config/README.md

 If you want to use this approach, you can override any server or client variable by creating a `dev.js` file in your `config` directory.
 You'll want to add this file to your `.gitignore`.

-For testing production locally, you may also specify a `prod.js` in the config directory.
-It will be imported when NODE_ENV is set to 'production'.
+For running production locally, you may also specify a `prod.js` in the config directory.
+It will be imported when `process.env.NODE_ENV` is set to `production`.

+For testing, you can create a `test.js` in the config directory.
+Similarly, it will be loaded when `process.env.NODE_ENV` is set to `test`.

 __NOTE:__ _The variables in these files will be exposed both on the client and the server, but this shouldn't be a problem since you should only be using this locally._